 Get in touch

-Going abroad on exchange is an absolute once-in- a-lifetime opportunity and can have a life-long impact on your career when you leave Trinity.
+Going abroad on exchange is a truly once-in-a-lifetime opportunity which can transform your life and the direction of your career in ways you may not imagine.
 If you’ve any questions about studying abroad, there are lots of people you can talk to for more information about how you can build an international experience into your Trinity degree, how to make the most of your time abroad, and how best to articulate what you’ve learned from your experience overseas.